 Mindful eating has also been shown to positively affect the brain, making the brain more resistant to anxiety and stress.
 Are you willing to try it for 30 days for 5-10 minutes a day?

 Utah Hypnosis expert William Wood teaches clients to lose weight and to retrain the brain to be naturally thin.
-He teaches his clients to use hypnosis, NLP and meditation techniques to effectively lose weight in his Salt Lake City (SLC) and Ogden, Utah, offices.
+He teaches his clients to use hypnosis, NLP and meditation techniques to effectively lose weight in his Ogden, Utah, office.
+He also teaches clients world wide via phone and Skype.
 You can contact his office by calling 1-888-479-4421 or by filling out the contact form below.

 Image © Gennadiy Poznyakov – Fotolia.com [vCitaContact type=contact width=500 height=450]